openforis/fra-platform/doc/traditional-table-guide.md

 * Other
 * No/unknown

-Note that we are only listing the rows and columns which have user-entered, dynamic data.
+Note that we only listed the rows and columns which have user-entered, dynamic data.

 We'll create the corresponding database mapping file which has more